Geographers' A–Z Map Company: Controversy over the role of Phyllis Pearsall

 The role of Phyllis Pearsall, daughter of Alexander Gross, in the creation of the Geographers' Map Company and its flagship The A-Z Street Atlas has frequently been overstated, from her obituary in the New York Times calling her the "Creator of 'A to Z' London Maps" to a BBC article celebrating her 100^{th} anniversary claiming she created "the first A-Z", completely eliding her father's earlier work.
 Peter Barber, former Head of Maps at the British Library, disputes these claims given the work her father had already accomplished.

 London ephemera collector and researcher Peter Berthoud dates the legend to the late 1980s but was unable to find its source.
-Pearsall claimed to be the sole creator of the company and the street atlases neither in her autobiographical novel, Fleet Street, Tite Street, Queer Street (1983), privately published with a print run of just 150 copies, nor in her autobiography From Bedsitter to Household Name: The Personal Story of A-Z Maps (1990) published by the company.
+Pearsall did not claim to be the sole creator of the company and the street atlases either in her autobiographical novel, Fleet Street, Tite Street, Queer Street (1983), privately published with a print run of just 150 copies, or in her autobiography From Bedsitter to Household Name: The Personal Story of A-Z Maps (1990) published by the company.
 Instead, in her privately distributed autobiographical novel, she writes: "In 1936 to help her father re-establish himself as map publisher in England she founded Geographers’ A-Z Map Company Ltd."

 The myth was certainly cemented in a semi-fictionalised biography, Mrs P's Journey: The Remarkable Story of the Woman Who Created the A–Z Map (2001) by Sarah Hartley, which was brought to the stage in 2014 as a musical titled The A–Z of Mrs P. It led Pearsall's half-brother, Alexander Gross Junior, to publish online that same year his own account which he claims is much closer to the truth.